LucasDelfino92/morrowindsharp/main.md

 Makes vanilla windows glow in the dark.
 - On MO2 installation, check the following options in the FOMOD installer:
   - [X] Nord Glass Windows
-    Replaces the wooden shuttered Nord windows in the vanilla game with glass panes.
   - [X] Raven Rock Glass Windows
-    Raven Rock windows will glow at night.
-Without this, the Raven Rock buildings will be shuttered like they are in the base game.
   - [X] No Telvanni Dormers on Vvardenfell
-    Omits the unused Telvanni dormers in settlements.

 ⭐ [**Let There Be Darkness - Lua Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/47912)
 Configurable mod for automatic adjustment of lighting, including override values, cell whitelist, and light object editing.